The Best Things To Do in the Wichita Mountains: Hiking, Scenic Views & More

 The Quanah Parker Dam is an interesting bit of architecture that was built in 1936.
 It also marks the beginning of the Little Baldy trail.
 You can walk across the dam and enjoy views of the lake.
 If the conditions are right, you can see a beautiful reflection of the mountains on Quanah Parker Lake.

 There is a prairie dog town in the wildlife refuge that is worth a quick stop.
 It is located right off of OK-49 and you can see several prairie dog burrows from the viewing area.
+They are so cute and interesting to watch!
+Just make sure not to feed them.

 Medicine Park is a great place to have a meal, a treat, or a drink after a day of hiking.
 The town is known as America’s cobblestone community due to the abundance of cobblestones found in the area and you’ll see the stones used in most of the structures around the town.